Liberalisation

 Coal and Gas

-Approximately 5-10 percent of capacity is generated by coal.
+Approximately 5-10 per cent of capacity is generated by coal.
 The large Moneypoint station accounted for almost half of electricity generation (915 megawatts) in the past.
-Moneypoint is the only coal powered plant.
+Moneypoint is the only coal-powered plant.

 There were once minor coal resources in Ireland but none has been economically mined for many years.
 The station can use heavy fuel oil as an alternative.
-This station undertook significant capital investment in recent year which included steps to reduce pollutants significantly.
+This station undertook significant capital investment in recent years, which included steps to reduce pollutants significantly.

 Peat